How To Tie A Double Nymph Rig – Complete Step by Step Guide

 Step 3 – Selecting and tying on your point fly

-Your point fly is the first fly, or top fly you add to tandem rigs.
+Your point fly is the first or top fly you add to tandem rigs.

-Use an improved clinch knot to attach your point fly, like a size 14 Gold Head Hares Ear, to your tippet.
-Trim the tag end very small so it doesn’t interfere with your casting.
+Attach your point fly, the heavier larger nymph, a size 14 Gold Head Hares Ear, to your tippet using the improved clinch knot.
+Again, trim the tag end tiny so the tag doesn’t catch when you’re casting.

 Step 4 – Attaching the second fly